-- 1) (Inderstand web application security and its importance. - 2) (Inderstand common mistakes of coders and vulnerabilities of web applications. - Explain how code developers' mistakes may be exploited to the benefit of the attackers and how to prevent these attacks. - 4) Build secure web applications using secure coding practices.
+- 1) (Inderstand web application security and its importance. - 2) Understand common mistakes of coders and vulnerabilities of web applications. - Explain how could developers' mistakes be exploited to the benefit of the attackers and how to prevent these attacks. - 4) Build secure web applications using secure coding practices.

-Innocent Code: A Security Wake-Up Call for Web Programmers Wiley; 1 edition (January 30, 2004) By Sverre H. Huseby a security wake-up call for web programmers
+Innocent Code: A Security Wake-Up Call for Web Programmers.
+Wiley; 1 edition (January 30, 2004) By Sverre H. Huseby a security wake-up call for web programmers